-If you thought Goa is all about golden beaches and azure sea, then you need to discover this coastal retreat beyond its sunny self.
+If you thought Goa is all about golden beaches and the azure sea, then you need to discover this coastal retreat beyond its sunny self.
 Goa has an entirely different charm in the rains and is one of the best places to be when the monsoon showers are drenching the country.
 Imagine empty beaches, the tufts of grey and white clouds dancing on the horizon, the roaring sea and waterfalls, and the velvety green surroundings.
 Plus, this is the time to find all the best travel deals.

 So, where should you go when the raindrops keep falling?